Habbie/hello-dns/tdns/intro.md

 4-file dependency-light library that can look up DNS things for you.

 ## Features
-Despite being very small, `tdns` covers a lot of ground, with all 'basic DNS' items are implemented:
+Despite being very small, `tdns` covers a lot of ground, implementing all parts of 'basic DNS' (as defined by the 'hello-dns' pages):

  * A, AAAA, CNAME, MX, NS, PTR, SOA, NAPTR, SRV, TXT, "Unknown"
  * UDP & TCP
+ * Empty non-terminals
  * AXFR (incoming and outgoing)
  * Wildcards
  * Delegations